 A Web service always needs a network for its operation, whereas an API doesn’t need a network for its operation.

-So then, an API is also a web service when it always requires a network for it to work, that is, for it to allow communication between different applications on different machines.
+So then, an API is also a web service when it always requires a network to work, that is, to allow communication between different applications on different machines.
 Web services use HTTP/S as the data transfer protocol.